Child dead after a farming accident in Reno County

-According to police, a 22-month-old boy was run over by a tractor doing farming operations, the accident happened on a farm on 82nd Road.
+According to authorities, a 22-month-old boy was run over by a tractor.

 The child was pronounced dead at the scene.